• Home

 Snowflake Formation

 Snowflakes are formed in the clouds when water vapor freezes onto tiny particles like dust or pollen.
-The process of snowflake formation is a fascinating journey that can be broken down into three main stages: nucleation, growth, and metamorphosis.
+The process of formation is a fascinating journey that can be broken down into three main stages: nucleation, growth, and metamorphosis.

 Nucleation